Microsoft Fabric 101: A Comprehensive Overview of Microsoft’s New Data Platform

 • Microsoft Synapse Analytics offerings: Microsoft Synapse Analytics tools have been integrated into Microsoft Fabric.
 These are:

-• Synapse Data Engineering: A Spark service for data transformations
+• Synapse Data Engineering: A Spark service for designing, building, and maintaining your data estate to support data analysis

-• Synapse Data Science: A service to build, deploy, and manage machine learning (ML) models
+• Synapse Data Science: A service to create and deploy end-to-end data science workflows at scale

 • Power BI: Microsoft’s flagship business intelligence service